ironfugu/kpi_dashboard/README.md

     .title('Expenses') // title of the chart
     .prepare();
 ```
-No you can see spinner inside the html element #pie-chart.
+Now you can see spinner inside the html element #pie-chart.
 ### Requesting the data
 it's just ajax request to the backend server:
 ```js